sokolov-teach/sortofschool/content/about.md

 ### How Do We Store Your Data?
 - **Email Storage:** Your email information is securely stored in our email account with Google Mail (Gmail), which follows standard security protocols.
 ### Cookies
 Cookies are small text files placed on your device to help analyze web traffic or keep track of website visits.
 This website does not store cookies directly.

-However, **YouTube embeddings** may place cookies on your device.
+However, **YouTube embeddings** (even those using `youtube-nocookie.com`) may still send IP addresses and device details to YouTube.

 You can disable cookies through your browser settings, but this may affect some website functionality.
 ### Links to Other Websites
 This website may contain links to external sites.
 Please note that this privacy policy applies only to this website, and if you click on a link to another website, you should read their privacy policy.